website logo

 Jig List Preview

-Each element or value that is inside a list is called an item.
+Each element or value inside a list is called an item.

-As a List Jig, this component allows a few configuration options and is automatically added as a list on a widget if the sizing of the widget exceeds 1x1.
+A jig.list component allows for a few configuration options and is automatically added as a list on a widget if the sizing of the widget exceeds 1x1.
 See the list for information on the list widget.
-This component can also be added to a Default Jig where the list component is configured along with other content or components.
+This component can also be added to a jig.default where the list component is configured along with other content or components.

 Configuration options